MicrosoftDocs/CortanaSkillsKit/docs/enterprise/administering-deployment-requests.md

 The IT Administrator is responsible for sending notification to the skill owners on the skill information page.

 >[!IMPORTANT]
->Currently the IT Administration tool and the skill deployment process do not support versioning.
-To deploy a new version of a skill,you will need to create a new version of the skill, with a different name and invocation phrase, that you'll use during development and testing.
-When it's ready to be deployed, you'll need to
+>Currently, the IT Administration tool and the skill deployment process do not support versioning.
+To deploy a new version of a skill, you'll need to create the new version with a different name and invocation phrase that you'll use during development and testing.
+When the new skill is ready to be deployed, you'll need to
 >1. remove the existing skill, and
->1. change the name and invocation phrase for the new skill so it's the same as the skill you just removed.
+>1. change the name and invocation phrase for the new skill so they're the same as the skill you just removed.